Get started checklist

 2. Choose your tutorial times

-Remember, you may have to enrol in tutorials for each of your subjects.
-Make sure you are at a computer at the exact time enrolments open to increase your chances of securing your preferred class times.
+Now is the time to make sure you have enrol in tutorials for each of your subjects.
+Tutorial enrolments operate on a first-come-first-serve basis, and popular tutorials can fill quickly.
+Make sure you are logged in to SOLS before your tutorials' opening time to increase your chances of securing your preferred timetable.

 3. Get familiar with UOW systems

-There are a number of student systems and online resources (like SOLS and Moodle) that you'll access regularly during your time at UOW.
+There are a number of student systems and online resources that you'll access regularly during your time at UOW.
 Learn what they are, what they're for, and how to use them.

-Tip: Be sure to check your SOLS and UOWmail regularly for important messages from your Subject Coordinators.
+Tip: Be sure to check your SOLS regularly for important messages from your Subject Coordinators.

 Your first class